apache/incubator-pagespeed-ngx/README.md

 ---

-ngx_pagespeed speeds up your site and reduces page load time by automatically applying web performance best practices to pages, and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
-Features (will) include:
+The goal of ngx_pagespeed is to speed up your site and reduce page load time by automatically applying web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
+Features will include:

 - Image optimization: stripping meta-data, dynamic resizing, recompression
 - CSS & JavaScript minification, concatenation, inlining, and outlining